 Like the Kamado style grills, pellet grills work both as a smoker and a grill.
 Because they burn hardwood pellets, pellet grills produce good smoke quantity for both styles of cooking and are particularly good at smoking.
 With the computer control system, pellet grills are about as easy to operate as a smoker oven, providing the ability to fire it up (on some units preheat time is less than 10 minutes), put on the meat, attach the meat probe, set the computer, and walk away.

 Pellet grills are not cheap.
 A major downside to pellet grills over the years is the machinery.
 Pellet grills have a number of moving parts and auger jams and motor failure can happen.
 At worst, this means some expensive repair bills if the warranty doesn't take care of the problem, and at the least, the unit will simply shut down, not cooking the barbecue.
 Another problem with pellet grills is that many of them look like they were made in someone's garage.
 While there are several manufacturers, most are small time companies that don't have the advantages of mass production to put a serious finish on their grills.
 While most pellet grills are excellent smokers, most are only mediocre grills, producing little more than 500 degrees F (260 degrees C).
 This will let you grill, but if you are looking for that intense sear on a steak then a pellet grill may not be the way to go.

 Pellet grills are generally good grills and very good smokers, but be selective in your purchasing.
-Less than 100,000 units are sold every year and there are a dozen companies making them, so do your research.
+This is a very small segment of the grill market and yet there are a dozen companies making them, so do your research.